seven62/capes-docs/README.md

 * [Portainer](portainer/build_operate_maintain.md)

 ## Requirements
-While the OS version isn't a hard requirement, all testing and development work has been done with `CentOS 7.6.1810 (Core)`.
+While the OS version isn't a hard requirement, all testing and development work has been done with `CentOS 7.7.1908`.

 ## Secure by Design